SquareBracketAssociates/Booklet-Graphics/_result/pdf/Chapters/Athens/Athens.md

 		close
 ```

-The messages `cwArcTo:angle:` and `ccwArcTo: angle:` draw circular arc, connecting
+cwArcTo:angle: and ccwArcTo: angle: will draw circular arc, connecting
 previous segment endpoint and current endpoint of given angle, passing in
 clockwise or counter clockwise direction.
 The angle must be specified in Radian.

-Please remember that the circumference of a circle is equal to 2 Pi  R.
+% Please remember that the circumference of a circle is equal to 2 Pi  R.
-If R = 1, half of the circumference is equal to PI, which is the value of half a circle.
+% If R = 1, half of the circumference is equal to PI, which is the value of half

-### Beziers
-The two messages`curveVia:to:` and `curveVia:and:to:` are linked to bezier curves.
+% a circle.

+#### curveVia: to: and |curveVia: and: to:
-A Bézier curve consists of two or more control points, which define the size and shape of the line.
-The first and  last points mark the beginning and end of the path, while the intermediate
+This call is related to bezier curve.
+A Bézier curve consists of two or more
+ control points, which define the size and shape of the line.
+The first and
+ last points mark the beginning and end of the path, while the intermediate
  points define the path's curvature.

  More detail on Bezier curve on available at: https://pomax.github.io/bezierinfo/